SkylarPlayz348/Youtubedownloader/README.md

 This is my first full python script I(Sky) am bound to mess up somewhere or do practices that are bad so if you're better at python go ahead to contribute(look below for information)

 ## Installing(Windows Only)
-Go over to releases and install the source code(still getting the hang of the whole release thing so give me two or three releases)
+Go over to releases and install the zip

 ## Contributing
 - Download a copy of the main branch
 - Create a virtual enviornment called 'downloader' as its in the .gitignore file